In-office Urine Drug Testing (UDT)

 Laboratory Testing with LC-MS/MS Technology

-Laboratory testing, such as Liquid Chromatography Tandem Mass-Spectrometry (LC-MS/MS), is a more specific method, and returns a quantitative analytical result.
-These results provide precise information including the presence and amount of specific drugs and metabolites.
-When used in combination with in-office testing, laboratory quantitative testing can provide a validation of the immunoassay tests conducted in the office and offer additional tests when medically necessary.
+Laboratory testing, such as liquid chromatography tandem mass-spectrometry (LC-MS/MS), is a more specific method, and returns a quantitative analytical result.
+These results provide precise identification of all drugs and metabolites present or absent.
+When used alone or in combination with qualitative immunoassay testing, LC-MS/MS testing can provide health care professionals with critical information to support patients’ overall treatment plans.

 LC-MS/MS and In-office Drug Test Cutoff Level* Comparison